pachyderm/docs/content/latest/reference/pachctl/pachctl_diff_file.md

----
-# metadata #
-title:  pachctl diff file
+## pachctl diff file

-description: "Return a diff of two file trees stored in Pachyderm"
+Return a diff of two file trees stored in Pachyderm
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - diff
-cliGlossary:  d
----

 ### Synopsis